-In order to spread good practice, the Central Anticrime Directorate of the Polizia di Stato participates as a stakeholder in ENABLE – Early Network-based Action against abusive Behaviours to Leverage victim’s Emporwerment, a European project coordinated by the Milan-based CIPM (Centro Italiano per la Promozione e la Mediazione – Italian Centre for Empowerment and Mediation) which started in January 2021 and will come to a close in January 2023.
+In order to spread this best practice, the Central anti-crime directorate of Polizia di Stato has participated as a stakeholder in ENABLE - Early Network-based Action against abusive Behaviours to Leverage victim’s Empowerment – a European project coordinated by the Italian Centre for the promotion of mediation (Cipm) in Milan, between January 2021 and June 2023.

 In 2018 the Anticrime Division of the Milan Police Headquarters signed the Zeus Protocol with the Italian Centre for Empowerment and Mediation (CIPM).
 The Protocol is an agreement on fighting Persecutory Acts and Abuse that aims at identifying abusive behaviours.
 The project is named after the 'first (known) abuser in history', whose domineering and controlling behavior in relationships is a stark reminder of the need to stop a budding Zeus from turning into a despot, and that inappropriate and violent behaviour should be nipped in the bud.
 Perpetrator programmes aim at improving the management of one’s emotions, in the belief that timely action is needed to prevent violence from spiralling out of control and to stop it before it happens.

 The protocol allows for a special synergy between Police Headquarters responders and CIPM operators involved in prevention actions.
 After giving the warning, the Questore 'formally invites' the warned person to contact CIPM operators in order to access free training courses on how to manage abusive behaviour, and, for instance, on how to control anger.